Air consists of nitrogen. Revolutionary change in air composition

 A monatomic gas that is colorless and odorless.

-It has high electrical conductivity.
-It has a complete electron shell.
+Has high electrical conductivity.
+Has a complete electronic shell.
 Inert.

 Application: